-Capital requirements - effective until 6 months after September 28, 2009
+Capital requirements - effective until 12 months after September 28, 2009

 (i) For the purpose of determining compliance by a person registered before the effective date of NI 31-103 in the categories of mutual fund dealer, scholarship plan dealer or real estate securities dealer with minimum working capital requirements, the Executive Director will consider amounts owing to non-arm's length parties (within the meaning of that term in the Income Tax Act, R.S.C.
 1985 (5th Supp.), c.
 1) to be current liabilities of the dealer (regardless of repayment terms) unless an unconditional subordination agreement is executed in the required form and filed with the Executive Director [Rules s.
 25, BC Forms 33-904F and 33-905F].
-The Executive Director may require the person executing the unconditional subordination agreement to file a "Uniform Application for Registration/Approval (B.C.)"
-[BC Form 31-902F] in that person's capacity as an investor.
-If the person is a corporation or partnership, the Executive Director may require the principal or principals of the corporation or partnership to file a "Uniform Application for Registration/Approval (B.C.)"
-[BC Form 31-902F].